rin67630/Sound-pressure-level-meter-Booster/README.md

 -	Real peak value by the minute (not the maximum of readings)
 - Background level (low pass filter 2000s, ignoring events above threshold)

+For each event:
+- time of the peak
+- duration above a fixed threshold
+- duration above the criterium "max-10dB"
+- Leq for the event according to a fixed threshold
+- Leq for the event according to the criterium "max-10dB"
+- LE for the event according to a fixed threshold
+- LE for the event according to the criterium "max-10dB"

 ![image](https://user-images.githubusercontent.com/14197155/127849033-777ff7cd-66ec-44c8-b6fa-3488e27fa861.png)

 Statistics according to residential aircraft noise standards: